-The rights discussed in this Section are those available to private-sector employees under the National Labor Relations Act.
-Charter school employees may be classified as public- or private-sector employees.
+The rights discussed here are those available to private-sector employees under the National Labor Relations Act.
+Charter school employees may be classified as either public- or private-sector employees.
 For an explanation of this classification for purposes of compulsory unionism, please visit: “Public or Private—Why Does It Matter?”

-If a union collects signed authorization cards from 50 percent plus 1 of the charter school employees at your workplace, your employer could, or may be required to, recognize the union as the monopoly bargaining representative of all charter school employees without a secret ballot election.
+If a union collects signed authorization cards from 50% plus 1 of the charter school employees at your workplace, your employer could, or may be required to, recognize the union as the monopoly bargaining representative of all charter school employees without a secret ballot election.

 (1) You have a legal right to refrain from signing a union authorization card.
 Whether you wish to sign a union authorization card is completely up to you.
 It is unlawful for an employer or a union to threaten or coerce any employee to sign a union authorization card or to misrepresent the purpose of the card.

-For example, it is unlawful for a union or employer to tell you that if you do not sign a card, you will be fired when the union becomes the monopoly bargaining representative.
+For example, it is unlawful for a union or employer to tell you that if you do not sign a card, you will be fired if the union becomes your monopoly bargaining representative.
 You should also be wary of union propaganda that claims, “We already have a majority of signed cards, and we want you to sign in order to show the employer that we really have a unanimous workforce.”
-If the union truly had a majority of signed cards, it likely would have already demanded “exclusive representation” status from the employer, and not waste time collecting more signatures.
+If the union truly had a majority of signed cards, it likely would have already demanded monopoly representation status from the employer, and not be wasting time collecting more signatures.

-If you have questions about your rights when a union is conducting a “card check” campaign or attempting to organize your charter school workplace, for answers or assistance in dealing with the appropriate state agency, court, or NLRB in taking action against the individuals or entities that are interfering with your rights, you should contact a Foundation staff attorney at (800) 336-3600 or by email or click here to fill out a legal aid request form.
+If you have questions about your rights when a union is conducting a “card check” campaign or is otherwise attempting to organize your charter school workplace, for answers or assistance in dealing with the appropriate state agency, court, or the NLRB to protect your rights, you should contact a Foundation staff attorney at (800) 336-3600 or by email to email@example.com or click here to fill out a legal aid request form.